XMAMan/SmallSI/readme.md

 If you would clamp the impulse in this way then the sequentiell impulse algorithm has no chance to correct a impulse, which was to hight.

 In this image you see the comparison between right and wrong impulse clamping.
 The normalconstraint should push a body in left direction.
-The needet impuls is the blue vector.
-You apply multiple impulses so that you AccumulatedImpulse match the blue vector.
-If there are multiple constraints then it can happen, that the current velocity between two bodies becomes too hight and then a correction-impuls in right direction (third impulse in image) is needet.
+The needed impulse is the blue vector.
+You apply multiple impulses so that the AccumulatedImpulse match the blue vector.
+If there are multiple constraints then it can happen, that the current velocity between two bodies becomes too hight and then a correction-impulse in right direction (third impulse in image) is needed.
 If you use the wrong clamping then you have no chance to correct this and the sum over all impulses (AccumulatedImpulse) remains too high.

 <img src="https://github.com/XMAMan/SmallSI/blob/master/Images/AccumulatedImpulse.png" width="574" height="135" />

 The first and second impulse (black arrow) is the same between the two variations.
-After the second impulse the velocity becomes too hight.
+The second impulse was to high so that the velocity between two anchor points is too high now.
 The upper (right) variation can create a impulse pointing in right direction because the AccumulatedImpulse still points leftward.
 The lower (false) variation creates no third impulse.
 So the velocity remains to hight.
 That is the reason, why we use the clamping for the impulse-sum but not for the single-impulse.

 #### Position correction
 The next unknown think in code are the following lines in the NormalConstraint-class: